prakhar1989/docker-curriculum/README.md

 **Google Trends for 'Docker'**
 <img src="https://raw.githubusercontent.com/prakhar1989/docker-curriculum/master/images/interest.png" title="interest">

 In addition to Docker's continual growth, Docker, Inc., the developer behind Docker has been valued at over a billion dollars!
 Due to its benefits of efficiency and portability, Docker has been gaining mind share rapidly, and is now leading the **Containerization** movement.
-As a developer going out into the world, it is important that we understand this trend and see how we can benefit from it.
+As developers going out into the world, it is important that we understand this trend and see how we can benefit from it.

 ### What will this tutorial teach me?
 This tutorial aims to be the one-stop shop for getting your hands dirty with Docker.
 Apart from demystifying the Docker landscape, it'll give you hands-on experience with building and deploying your own webapps on the Cloud.
 We'll be using [Amazon Web Services](http://aws.amazon.com) to deploy a static website, and two dynamic webapps on [EC2](https://aws.amazon.com/ec2/) using [Elastic Beanstalk](https://aws.amazon.com/elasticbeanstalk/) and [Elastic Container Service](https://aws.amazon.com/ecs/).
 Even if you have no prior experience with deployments, this tutorial should be all you need to get started.